Cancer in Children: An Overview

 How is cancer diagnosed?

-Your child may have had a number of tests to diagnose cancer.
+Your child may have had a number of imaging tests to diagnose cancer.
 More tests still may be needed.
 Your healthcare team can tell you more about any tests your child needs.

 Staging and grading of cancer